salimwid/salimwid/README.md

 <hr>

-I am a data scientist with 6+ years in operations, prototyping, business development and entrepreneurship in the technology sector across Asia, Europe and North America.
+I am a data scientist with 6+ years with a focus in pricing, operations and experimentation in the technology sector across Asia, Europe and North America.
 I can bring business insights which can be translated to impactful actionable and strategy.

 ***
 👋 I'm always interested in collaborating!
 Especially in topics related to Causal Inference, Recommendations and Operations Research.